Talk to our experts

 Q: How does tax compliance work in Lithuania?

-Lithuania has a straightforward but highly regulated tax system, overseen by the State Tax Inspectorate (VMI) and the State Social Insurance Fund (Sodra).
-Employers must ensure accurate income tax withholding, social contributions, and timely reporting.
+Lithuania has a well-regulated tax system overseen by the State Tax Inspectorate (VMI) and the State Social Insurance Fund (Sodra).
+Effective 1 January 2026, Lithuania moved to a three-bracket progressive personal income tax system.

 Other Taxes